 Course: A row of shingles or roll roofing running horizontally along the roof.

-Coverage: The number of layers of material between the exposed surface of the roofing and the deck; for example, single layer, dual layer, etc.
+Coverage: The number of layers of material between the exposed surface of the roofing and the deck.
+For example, single layer, dual layer, etc.

 CRM (Customer Relationship Management): A software that allows roofers to manage their jobs, leads, customers, communications, timelines, and pipelines in one place.
+Helps with strategy, organization, time management, efficiency, professionalism, and business growth.

 Cutout: The unobstructed sections of a strip shingle between the tabs.